-Once winning ideas are selected, they must be managed through to implementation and delivery.
+Ideas need to be shepherded from selection to implementation and delivery.
 But that doesn't have to fall on the shoulders of the innovation team.
 When asked how often their crowdsourced innovation team was involved in developing the ideas for commercialization or implementation, 58 percent said they have some level of involvement.
 It's even less for tenured customers, with 25 percent saying their innovation team is involved in the process.

-It is clear that as a program begins to mature and its innovation pipeline grows, some organizations separate the responsibility for the front- and back-end of innovation.
-The catch is they must track innovation results through delivery.
-The best way to make that happen is to identify and assign an advocate or program manager to ensure the implementation is completed, and to actively track and report progress and impact.
+Its clear that as a program begins to mature and its innovation pipeline grows, organizations see it necessary to separate the responsibility for the front- and back-end of innovation.
+The catch is that they must track innovation results through delivery of the idea.
+The best way to make that happen is to identify and assign an advocate or program manager to lead the idea through to completion - and to actively track and report progress and impact.